grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

    If you are creating a new evaluation group, specify the interval for the group.

-   All rules within the same group are evaluated over the same time interval.
+   All rules within the same group are evaluated concurrently over the same time interval.

 1. Enter a pending period.